Nihilantropy/WebServer/docs/Server/Connection.md

-# Detailed Explanation of the Connection Class
+# Detailed Explanation of the Connection Class (Updated)

 ## 1. Connection Class Purpose and Overview